 - Forgiveness doesn’t mean that you should inform the person that he or she has been forgiven.

 - When you forgive, it doesn’t mean everything is okay now or there is nothing else to discuss.

 - Forgiveness doesn’t mean forgetting the incident.

 - Forgiving doesn’t mean you have to continue interacting with the person who wronged you.

 Forgiveness is all about accepting reality and finding a better way to live in a state of resolve with it.
 This process doesn’t happen overnight.

-You don’t have to include the person who wronged you in this self-healing process.
+You don’t have to include the person who wronged you in your self-healing process.
 You’re doing an act of self-care, and that’s one thing you do only for yourself.

 So, if forgiveness has lots of benefits and you can do it without having to rely on others, why is it so difficult?
 There are a few important reasons.